ajtribick/celestia-gaia-stardb/README.md

 https://www.cosmos.esa.int/web/gaia/dpac/consortium).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the *Gaia* Multilateral Agreement.

+This work has made use of the SIMBAD database, operated at CDS, Strasbourg, France.

 This work has made use of the VizieR catalogue access tool, CDS, Strasbourg, France (DOI : 10.26093/cds/vizier).
 The original description of the VizieR